 Actions available for simple rules table Action Description Add Property Appears after selecting a property in the drop-down list and indicating its value.
 Add Rule Allows entering data.
-An example is as follows:

-Figure 68: Entering table data

-This action can be repeated as many times as required.

-Insert Condition Before / Insert Condition After Adds a condition column to the specified position.
-An example of the added DriverOccupation condition column is as follows:

-SimpleRules DoubleValue MySimpleRule (String occupation, String DriverAge, String MaritalStatus) DriverOccupation DriverAge MaritalStatus RETURN Teacher YoungDriver Married 200 IT SeniorDriver Single 220

-Figure 69: Adding a condition column
+An exa mple is as follows: - has MarCinesh Dash (Ch in - Drinned Strin - MaritalChatara) - alue MySimpleRule (St - DriverAge Maritals Status RETURN Young Driver Marri ed 200 Figure 69: Entering y table data Insert Condition Before / Insert Condition After This action can be repeated a Adds a condition column to t DriverOccupation condition as many times as requ he specified position. column is as follows: ired.
+An example of the Before / Insert Adds a condition column to t DriverOccupation condition as many times as requ he specified position. column is as follows: ired.
+An example of the .ge, String MaritalS Before / Insert Adds a condition column to t DriverOccupation condition SimpleRules DoubleValue MyS as many times as requ he specified position. column is as follows: impleRule (String occup ired.
+An example of the ation, String DriverA .ge, String MaritalS